Michigan Matters: Of Organ Donations & Keeping Kidneys Healthier

 He explained diabetes and heart issues are sometimes precursors to having kidney problems.

-He raised health issues minorities have with diabetes and heart disease and how people can improve their health through things like diet, food and more.MORE NEWS: Drop The Chalk: Michigan Motorist Wins Appeal Over Tickets
+He raised health issues minorities have with diabetes and heart disease and how people can improve their health through things like diet, food and more.MORE NEWS: On-Campus Students At Wayne State University Prepare For, 'New Norm'

 Watch Michigan Matters, Sunday at 8am on CBS 62